paleobiologyGrader/bfgeosci541/lab1_paleo.md

 > }

 5. The density distribution for the precip data is not abnormal, but it is skewed toward larger and smaller values, with a local density minimum around 25 inches.
 The distribution I created assumes a shape closer to that of the classic bell curve.
+Thus the test I ran was not a good measure of similarity between the two data sets.